Edward Lagrone: Trial, sentence, and imprisonment

 In the aftermath of his arrest, Lagrone denied any connection to the murders, claiming that he had never impregnated Shakeisha.
 Both prosecutors and his attorneys offered for paternity tests to be conducted, with the results confirming with 99.9% certainty that he was the father of the unborn fetus.
 Despite this revelation, Lagrone's attorney claimed that this did not necessarily indicate that his client was guilty of murder, and requested that all physical evidence recovered from the crime scene undergo independent tests.

 At the trial, witnesses testified that they heard Lagrone's voice in between the shots being fired and later saw him leaving the premises after the shooting.
 This was backed up by Dempsey Lloyd, one of the surviving victims, who confirmed that Lagrone was indeed the shooter – upon hearing this, Lagrone snapped and accused him of lying, claiming that they had never seen each other before.
 His attorney also attempted to convince the jury that the witness testimonies were either contradictory or inconsistent and that Pamela Lloyd named his client as the shooter to put him away for good.
-This was contradicted by the testimony of his girlfriend and the gun store clerk, who confirmed that the purchase of the two Winchester rifles the day before the murders – one of these rifles was later identified as the murder weapon via spent shell casings left behind at the crime scene.
+This was contradicted by the testimony of his girlfriend and the gun store clerk, who confirmed that the purchase of the two Winchester shotguns the day before the murders – one of these shotguns was later identified as the murder weapon via spent shell casings left behind at the crime scene.
 In addition to this, Lagrone's girlfriend also claimed that he had told her that he was "going to get them before they get to [him]."

-During the trial, two sisters of Lagrone's sisters testified against him, claiming that he had sexually assaulted them at gunpoint at the campus of Sunrise Elementary School in 1986.
+During the trial, two of Lagrone's sisters testified against him, claiming that he had sexually assaulted them at gunpoint at the campus of Sunrise Elementary School in 1986.
 Neither reported the crime because Lagrone had threatened to burn their house down.
 Due to the abundant evidence presented against him, Lagrone was found guilty on all charges and sentenced to death.

 Execution

-In the following years, Lagrone continued to declare his innocence and had seven additional paternity tests conducted, all of which concluded that he was the father of Shakeisha Lloyd's unborn fetus.
+In the following years, Lagrone continued to declare his innocence and had seven additional paternity tests conducted, all of which concluded that he was the father of Shakeisha Lloyd's unborn child.
 All of his appeals were rejected, and he was eventually executed via lethal injection at the Huntsville Unit on February 11, 2004.

 His last words were the following: "I just want to say I'm not sad today.
 I'm not bitter with anyone.
 As I've said from day one, I didn't go in there and kill them, but I'm no better than the people that did.
 Jesus is Lord."

 He is buried at Captain Joe Byrd Cemetery.